frequently asked questionsapplication fee

 If you have waited at least a week and the university says they have not received your application, have the university contact ApplyTexas website administrator to request a re-transmission of your application.
 Because of the nature of re-transmission requests, we cannot honor requests made by applicants.
 We MUST be contacted by the university in order to re-transmit an application.

 Is the application fee transferable, from one semester/school to the next?

 The application fee is not transferable.
 For each application you submit, you are subject to an application fee, which varies and is determined by each school.
 Keep in mind that not all universities require payment for the application, however.
-Please refer to the list of fee amounts by university for application fee information.

 Can I pay my application fee through ApplyTexas AFTER I've submitted my application?

 The only time during which you can pay your application fee through www.applytexas.org is before you submit your application.
 Because the application fee is directly tied to a specific application, you must choose your payment method before you submit.
 If you submit your application and then decide that you want to change your method of payment (e.g., from payment by check to credit card), you will need to contact the university to which you have applied in order to discuss your options.